mobfox/MobFox-iOS-SDK/README.md

 ```
 #### Dismiss Interstitial Ad

-when you wish to dismiss the ad:
+When you wish to dismiss the ad:
 ```objective-c

 - (void)dismissAd;